Florida Man With STD Arrested For Sexually Battering A 76-Year-Old Woman

 PINELLAS COUNTY, Fla.
 (CW44 News At 10) – A Florida man was arrested Friday in St. Petersburg after he was caught in that act of sexually battering a physically helpless elderly woman without her consent.
 To further compound the crime, he was charged with one count of unlawful act of a sexually transmitted disease.

 The victim is a 76-year-old female.
-Per Florida Statute 415.107(1) no further information will be released that would tend to identify the victim.READ MORE: Cocaine Conspiracy: Colombian National Extradited To US, Faces Life In Prison
+Per Florida Statute 415.107(1) no further information will be released that would tend to identify the victim.READ MORE: Covid Vaccine Appointments Available Now In Pinellas County

 On March 5, 2021, detectives assigned to the Robbery/Homicide Unit arrested 59-year-old Isaiah Banks for one count of Sexual Battery (Physically Helpless) and one count of Unlawful Acts of aSexually Transmissible Disease.